Los Glaciares National Park: Issues

 Los Glaciares National Park faces many issues around tourism, overgrazing, forest fires and more.
 There are areas of the park where overgrazing is quite a problem and contains many alien/invasive and feral species such as cattle, European hares and certain types of trout.
 Forest fires have had a strong impact on the site and degraded and destroyed parts of it as well.

 Human use

 Los Glaciares is a major attraction for international tourists.
-Starting points of tours are the village of El Calafate at the shore of Lake Argentino but outside the park, where the park's administration has its headquarters, and El Chaltén village in the northern part of the park, at the foot of the Fitz Roy.
+Starting points of tours are the city of El Calafate at the shore of Lake Argentino but outside the park, where the park's administration has its headquarters, and El Chaltén village in the northern part of the park, at the foot of the Fitz Roy.
 Other touristic points in the park include Lago del Desierto and Lago Roca.

 It was also used as one of the filming locations for "Return of the Ice", the second episode of the speculative science documentary series The Future is Wild.